realworldocaml/book/en/prologue.md

 Jacques Garrigue extended OCaml with several new features such as polymorphic methods and variants and labeled and optional arguments.

-The last decade has seen OCaml attract a significant user base.
-Language improvements have been steadily added to support the growing commercial and academic codebases written in OCaml.
+The last decade has seen OCaml attract a significant user base, and language improvements have been steadily added to support the growing commercial and academic codebases.
 First-class modules, Generalized Algebraic Data Types (GADTs) and dynamic linking have improved the flexibility of the language and there is fast native code support for x86_64, ARM, PowerPC, and Sparc, making OCaml a good choice for systems where resource usage,